guiltrex/switter/README.md

-# Wegroup developed by Latha, Jiajun, Uday and Feng using Ruby on Rails
+# Switter developed by Jiajun Niu using Ruby on Rails 3.2

-This is the project to join together students speaking the same native language, students who share the same neighbourhood, students who love the same sports, etc.
-In general, this is the website aiming at making students closer!
+This is a social network project based on my work in proprietary wegroup(my part of wegroup and my own implementations replacing others' codes in wegroup) and some books: ROR3 tutorial, Agile Web Development with Rails, Rails Recipes.

+I'm trying to build my own SNS website template with detailed comments and companion instructions, in Test-driven Development/Behavior-driven Development way.

+Related tools include Ajax, Twitter Bootstrap, RSpec, Factory Girl, etc...